cliosight/Docs/README.md

 - [Email Notification](#email)

 ## SQL Interface for Structured Data <a name="sql"></a>
 Our web interface with APIs enable users to perform a wide range of analytical operations, encompassing both the in-house and user-owned databases.
-As we continue to evolve, we plan to expand our compatibility to various cloud platform specific databases, data warehouses and distributed ledgers.
+As we continue to evolve, we plan to expand our compatibility to various cloud platform-specific databases, data warehouses and distributed ledgers.

 ## Support for Multiple Datasources <a name="datasources"></a>
 Schemas created are segregated based on datasources.
 Users on the [free tier](#freetier) will have access to the in-built database only with a **shared connection pool**.
-They will be able to choose from a list of the top databases.
+They will be able to choose from a list of top databases.

-SQL databases - MySQL, Postgres, Microsoft SQL Server, Google Cloud SQL and Amazon RDS.
+SQL - MySQL, Postgres, Microsoft SQL Server, Google Cloud SQL and Amazon RDS.
-NoSQL databases - Cassandra, Mongodb, Amazon Dynamo DB and Azure Cosmos DB.
+NoSQL - Cassandra, Mongodb, Amazon Dynamo DB and Azure Cosmos DB.
 Data warehouse - Google Big Query

 Dev and enterprise tier users will be able to add multiple datasources to a single account.
 One other advantage is dedicated resources, ensuring faster data transfer and processing.